14 Examples Of LeBron James' Incredible Work Ethic

 From late-night workout sessions to teaching himself how to play power forward, LeBron is the perfect example of someone who’s fully maximizing his genetic gifts.

-He holds an annual 'Hell Week' of gruelling workouts with other elite athletes at his house in Akron.
+He holds an annual 'Hell Week' of gruelling workouts with other elite athletes at his house in Ohio.

 He taught himself to play power forward.
 During the 2012 season he started practicing with the Heat centres everyday instead of the guards.